-post-closure period (période post-fermeture)
+post-closure period

 The period associated with a disposal facility after the completion of closure activities.
 Note: The post-closure period occurs for an indefinite time frame (Source: CSA N292.7, Deep geological disposal of radioactive waste and irradiated fuel).